 The behaviour support program may be most suitable if your child is struggling with or you want to address any of the following:

-If you are concerned your child can go from “zero to one hundred” without any prior warning, Christian (our Senior Developmental Educator) focuses on teaching your child self-management strategies.
+If you are concerned your child can go from “zero to one hundred” without any prior warning, our developmental educators focus on teaching your child self-management strategies.

 This typically starts with assisting the child to become aware of the early signs and changes in their body as they feel increasingly heightened and give them alternative ways of managing their anger or frustration.